-How has technology and cultural shifts impacted donor giving in the nonprofit world?
+How has technology and cultural shifts impacted prospective and current donors giving in the nonprofit world?

 According to the 2018 Global Trends in Giving Report, “overall charitable giving grew 4.1% over the past year and is now in its 6th consecutive year of growth.
 This is fantastic news for nonprofits who are actively working to increase their donor base and dollars!

 It’s also important to note the following giving trends highlighted in the 2018 Global Trends in Giving Report: The average donor in the United States is 64 years old and makes 2 charitable gifts a year.

 When it comes to prospective and current donors, Females are more likely to make a donation because of social media marketing, while male donors are more likely to give because of email messages.

 67% of worldwide donors also choose to volunteer locally in their communities, and 56% regularly attend fundraising events.

 Online giving grew by 12.1% over the past year.

 Generational differences between prospective and current donors can have considerable impact.
 It’s no surprise that Baby Boomers, Gen X Donors, and Millennials differ in both their engagement and giving preferences.
 The good news is that nearly 55% of all three of these generations noted that they are comfortable with and prefer to make charitable contributions online!